FREQUENTLY ASKED QUESTIONS

 With experience this is advantageous for both parties.
 A bride and groom spend more time on their wedding day with a photographer than with any other vendor so it’s really important that we gel and that we’re on the same page with your photography requirements.
-I meet couples at my office by appointment or if you live too far away to meet in person I’m happy to Skype.
+I meet couples at my office by appointment or if you live too far away to meet in person I’m happy to Skype or FaceTime.

 We have a friend who has a really good camera, why should we hire you?

 It’s often said that the only two tangible things you have to remember your wedding day is your wedding ring and your photographs.
 People spend many hours planning their wedding, choosing everything from the flowers to what their guests will have to eat and they spend time with the people who have been invited to enjoy their most precious day.
 Hiring a professional is more than just about having someone around with a fancy camera.
 A professional will meet you before your wedding, putting you at ease and letting you know what to expect.
-I’ve been photographing weddings for 8 years I know how to keep the atmosphere calm, I can pre-empt moments, I know how to use the light even when it gets tricky, how to compose pictures that you will treasure and that you will be able to pass down the generations.
+I’ve been photographing weddings for a decade so I know how to keep the atmosphere calm, I can pre-empt moments, I know how to use the light even when it gets tricky, how to compose pictures that you will treasure and that you will be able to pass down the generations.
 I have back-ups of memory cards/cameras/batteries/lighting.
 When I get back home after a wedding I am meticulous to ensure that your images are backed up.

 Are you insured?

 Do you shoot video?